WRJI: License deleted

-WRJI had not operated from November 2, 2009 – November 25, 2010, nor it asked the FCC for a silent authorization in that time.
+WRJI had not operated from November 2, 2009, to November 25, 2010, nor it asked the FCC for a silent authorization in that time.
 WRJI's license was deleted on January 19, 2011.
 Station president Carlos Vasquez filed a packet with the F.C.C. in March 2011 stating there were people acting against the station and to relicense the station.
 The F.C.C. declined, noting the over-1-year-long outage mandated the station's license be revoked.
 Also, the station's application to move its community of license from East Greenwich to Providence was denied, citing overlap with WDOM/91.3.
 Additionally, moving WRJI's community of license from East Greenwich to Providence would remove East Greenwich's only "local service."

 Subsequent operations

-On the Radio Info message board, it was reported on February 14, 2011 that the former operators of WRJI had resumed broadcasting on 91.5 MHz after their license was canceled.
+On the Radio Info message board, it was reported on February 14, 2011, that the former operators of WRJI had resumed broadcasting on 91.5 MHz after their license was canceled.
 Instead of transmitting from the old East Greenwich site however, they were transmitting from Providence.